openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 Network Setup
 -------------

-The current architecture assumes deployment with 3 network adapters, for clarity.
+The current architecture assumes deployment with 3 network interfaces, for clarity.
 However, it can be tuned to support different scenarios, for example deployment with only 2 NICs.
-So, the adapters will be:
+The default set of interfaces is defined as follows:

 #. eth0 - public network, with access to the internet
     * we will assume that DHCP is enabled and every machine gets its IP address on this interface automatically through DHCP